-Mount Sinai scientists are investigating the molecular and cellular basis of Parkinson's disease in animal models.
+Our scientists are investigating the molecular and cellular basis of Parkinson's disease in animal models.
 Coordinated research with our genetics team is helping to understand how LRRK2 and GBA mutations lead to disease.
-The role of autophagy in disease pathogenesis is also being investigated.
+We are also investigating the role of autophagy in disease pathogenesis.

 Closely related research is investigating the relationship between brain changes and genetic factors in humans with spasmodic dysphonia, a form of focal dystonia.

-Numerous clinical trials are underway within the Mount Sinai Health System on more effective treatments for a range of movement disorders, in particular, Parkinson disease, dystonia, essential tremor, and ALS.
+Numerous clinical trials are underway within the Mount Sinai Health System on more effective treatments for a range of movement disorders, in particular, Parkinson’s disease, dystonia, essential tremor, and ALS.